umbraco/UmbracoDocs/10/umbraco-cms/extending/embedded-media-providers.md

 # Embedded Media Providers

 The Rich Text Editor in Umbraco has an 'Embed' button, that when pressed, slides open a panel.
-In this panel enables editors to paste the Url of a third-party media resource to embed in content.
+This panel enables editors to paste the URL of a third-party media resource to embed in content.

 ![The Rich Text Editor Embed Button](../../../11/umbraco-cms/extending/images/Embed-Button.png)